French ship Redoutable (1795): Battle of Trafalgar

-Being much damaged and weakened by the fight themselves, the British ships took some time to take possession of Redoutable, and Lucas had to request urgent assistance to pump water, as four of Redoutable's pumps were destroyed and few of her crewmen could man them.Guérin (vol.6, p.431-432) claims that Lucas threatened to set fire to Redoutable if the British did not come to his aid on the spot, which would have destroyed Victory, Temeraire and probably also Fougueux, all entangled together.Redoutable was freed from the rigging of Temeraire around 7 in the evening and was taken in tow by HMS Swiftsure.
-The next day, Redoutable made distress signals, and Swiftsure launched boats to evacuate her passengers; she foundered around 7, taking 196 men with her.Guérin, vol.6, p.438 Lucas reported:Victory had sustained 160 casualties, and Temeraire 120.
+Being much damaged and weakened by the fight themselves, the British ships took some time to take possession of Redoutable, and Lucas had to request urgent assistance to pump water, as four of Redoutable's pumps were destroyed and few of her crewmen could man them.

+Redoutable was freed from the rigging of Temeraire around 7 in the evening and was taken in tow by HMS Swiftsure.
+The next day, Redoutable made distress signals, and Swiftsure launched boats to evacuate her passengers; she foundered around 7, taking 196 men with her.
+Lucas reported:

+Victory had sustained 160 casualties, and Temeraire 120.
 Of Redoutable's crew, 169 were taken on board Swiftsure; the wounded were sent to Cadiz on a cartel, and 35 men were taken prisoner to England.

 Lucas was received in England with great courtesy.
 After his release from capture, he was personally awarded the rank of Commandeur of the Legion of Honour by Napoleon for his role during the battle.